howsoai/howso-docs/source/user_guide/index.rst

 User Guides
 ===========

-User guides are designed to be references for getting started using Howso Engine on your own.
-We will cover the basics of setting up the Engine for a variety of data science and analytics tasks, explore Howso's understandability toolkit, and then demonstrate advanced capabilities useful for particular applications of Howso Engine.
-Throughout these guides, you will learn about terminology that is unique to Howso, gain insight into how Howso approaches data science problems, and identify key API references.
-Additionally, we provide examples of how a particular tool might be used within the data science workflow.
-To help you decide which user guides is best for you, we split these out into three sections:
+User guides are designed to help you get started working with Howso Engine.
+These guides cover the basics of setting up the Engine for a variety of data science tasks, explore Howso's understandability toolkit, and demonstrate advanced capabilities useful for particular applications of Howso Engine.
+Additionaly, they teach you terminology that is unique to Howso, provide insight into how Howso approaches data science problems, and identify key API references.
+They also contain examples of how a particular tool might be used within a data science workflow.
+To help you decide which user guide is best for you, we have grouped them into three categories:

 The Basics
 ^^^^^^^^^^

-In this section of the user guides, you will gain insight into Howso Engine can be implemented so you have full trust and control of your data and decisions.
+Here, you will gain insight into Howso Engine can be implemented so you have full trust and control of your data and decisions.
-These guides will acquaint you with the basic workflow for building a :py:class:`~Trainee`, where Howso stores and analyzes your data, and making your first AI predictions.
+These guides will acquaint you with the basic workflow for building a :py:class:`~Trainee` and making your first AI predictions.
 Additionally, we review the important step of setting up your - :py:meth:`~howso.utilities.infer_feature_attributes`, which helps the Engine understand the relationships between your data.
 Finally, we demonstrated the basics of editing your :py:class:`~Trainee`, and storing it for future use.